dunn/dunn.github.com/dn/text/robin.md

-% Critical discussion of a metaphysical thesis recently proposed by Mr. Robin
+% Critical discussion of a metaphysical thesis recently proposed by Mr Robin
 % [Alex Dunn](https://twitter.com/dunndunndunn "Twitter")
 % 2013-04-16

-The *Daily Nexus* is not known for publishing cutting-edge research in analytical philosophy, but on the 2nd of this month [Mr. Jeffrey Robin authored a startling piece](http://dailynexus.com/2013-04-02/right-said-gay-or-not-marriage-is-already-in-the-dog-house/
+The *Daily Nexus* is not known for publishing cutting-edge research in analytical philosophy, but on the 2nd of this month [Mr Jeffrey Robin authored a startling piece](http://dailynexus.com/2013-04-02/right-said-gay-or-not-marriage-is-already-in-the-dog-house/
 "Gay or Not, Marriage Is Already in the Dog House") in which he advanced a very novel claim of just this sort.
-Here is the claim in context; just prior to the paragraph I quote below, Mr. Robin suggests that it is no use pondering whether *the homosexual* poses an existential threat to the marriage institution, given that marriage has been irredeemably fucked for some time.
+Here is the claim in context; just prior to the paragraph I quote below, Mr Robin suggests that it is no use pondering whether *the homosexual* poses an existential threat to the marriage institution, given that marriage has been irredeemably fucked for some time.